percona/pmm-doc/docs/setting-up/client/postgresql.md

     This command creates the view where you can access the collected statistics.

 !!! note alert alert-primary ""
     We recommend that you create the extension for the `postgres` database.
-In this case, you receive the access to the statistics, collected from every database.
+In this case, you receive access to the statistics collected from every database.

 You can now [add the service](#add-service).